valango/adventOfCode/README.md

 * `day 19:` _No, no, no!_ Writing yet another [yacc](https://en.wikipedia.org/wiki/Yacc)
 from the scratch on Sunday morning is just no fun!
 Could not make the part #2, because my code never choked at recursive rules. 🤡
+* `day 20:` An exciting one!
+I was sweating blood, working on general solution, before I got hint, that there is exactly 4 tiles easily recognizable as corners, in _the real data_ (not in the example data).
+Have no time left for the puzzle #2 today. 😑
+<br />It always pays off to take a break from coding and play w data.

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'